 Rouge Valley's Lean approach to continuous improvement puts our patients first in everything we do.
 Through our Lean philosophy, Rouge Valley respects our staff's talents, skills and diversity and seeks to optimize value for patients.
 Help us lead transformation in health care.
 Our commitment to providing the best patient care and an effective workplace has resulted in many well-earned awards by our team of staff, physicians and volunteers: CBC's The Fifth Estate “A” rating, based on research by the Canadian Institute for Health Information and in 2013; Exemplary standing, the top rating from national hospital surveyors by Accreditation Canada.

-Current certification with the College of Nurses of Ontario, holding an extended class license
+- Current certification with the College of Nurses of Ontario, holding an extended class license – RN (EC)

-Competent to perform CPR at a Basic Cardiac Life Support level
+- Competent to perform CPR at Basic Cardiac Life Support level

-Excellent communication , negotiation, teaching and interpersonal skills with the ability to work well with patients, families, all levels of staff and the community
+- Excellent communication , negotiation, teaching and interpersonal skills with the ability to work well with clients, families and all levels of staff and the community

 - Strong research knowledge and skills with the ability to foster same in others, and commitment to enhancing academic endeavours/involvement for self and staff

 - Demonstrated pattern of good attendance and work record

 - Exposure to Lean principles, an understanding of methodologies and tools and a commitment to the use of these in support of providing the best healthcare experience possible to our patients